PhD Admission FAQs

 I applied to the E-IPER PhD degree program in a previous year and was not admitted; however I am applying again this year.
 Do I need to resubmit all application materials and am I required to pay the application fee?

 You are required to complete the online application again, which incurs an application fee.
 Your application must include a revised Statement of Purpose.
-If you applied within the last three years, E-IPER can reuse your transcripts and Letters of Recommendation if you wish, however, if any changes to these documents attest to your improved suitability to the program, they should be resubmitted.
-In general, we encourage all applicants to contact their recommenders to let them know that your plans to re-apply, and invite them to write an updated LOR.
+Applicants should contact their recommenders to let them know that you plan to re-apply, and invite them to write an updated LOR.
 We are unable to retrieve documents from other Stanford departments you have applied to previously.

 If I'm not admitted to the PhD program, will I be considered for the MS program?